 Living in Morocco I thought the Moroccans had the market on bread consumption but the Bulgarians might give them a run for their money.
 There’s bread everywhere and it’s all delicious.
 This is going to be terrible if you’re gluten-free and I’m so glad MarocBaba wasn’t with and didn’t have to be tempted with this.

 One of my very favorite parts of our stay in Bulgaria was when we were in a small mountain village.
 The bed and breakfast was run by a couple who had moved from Sofia back to the husband’s home village to start a farm and homestay.
 They grow and raise everything that is served.
 Unbelievable is the only way I can put it.
 They were so nice and the food was outstanding.
 For breakfast a hot tray of banitsa was waiting for us.
-This bread, egg, and cheese dish was hands down my favorite food in Bulgaria (and I’ll be sharing a recipe here soon!).
+This bread, egg, and cheese dish was hands down my favorite food in Bulgaria.
 Sinfully delicious.

 The one dish most people know from Bulgaria is shopska salad.
 It’s similar to the tomato and cucumber salad found across the Middle East but with one variation – it’s loaded with Bulgarian white cheese.
 It’s simple and delicious.
 I really do love this but it was served so regularly that I did get a little tired of it towards the end.